Symbiosis Online Programs

-A good GATE 2025 score helps candidates gain admission into MTech courses, help in recruitment and also study abroad.
-GATE 2025 will be held for admission into PG programs offered by the IITs, NITs, and other renowned institutions.
-Candidates can also use their good score in GATE 2025 to apply for a job in PSUs.
+A good GATE 2026 score helps candidates gain admission into MTech courses, help in recruitment and also apply for admission in foreign institutes.
+GATE 2026 will be held for admission into PG programs offered by the IITs, NITs, and other renowned institutions.
+Candidates can also use their good score in GATE 2026 to apply for a job in PSUs.
 Read the complete article to know what is good scores in the GATE exam.

 GATE is an online entrance examination conducted every year by one of the seven IITs (Bombay, Delhi, Guwahati, Kharagpur, Madras, Roorkee, and Kanpur) and the Indian Institute of Science (IISc) Bangalore, in rotation.
-This entrance exam consists of many events starting from the release of the GATE application form to the result.
+In 2026, IIT Guwahati is responsible for conducting the exam.
+This entrance exam consists of many events, starting from the release of the GATE application form to the result.
 Along with the GATE result, the authorities also release the qualifying GATE cutoff.
 Once the GATE cutoff is released, GATE counselling is conducted for admission into MTech across IITs in India.

 Disciplines like Mechanical Engineering (ME) and Civil Engineering (CE) receive the highest number of applications resulting in these exams being held in two sessions.
 The marks obtained by the students in these disciplines are calculated through the normalization formula.
 In contrast, the raw marks obtained by candidates in single-session papers (excluding ME, CS, EC, EE, and CE) are used directly in the score calculation formula to derive the GATE scores.
 Candidates must note that the raw marks of candidates will be out of 100, whereas the GATE scores are out of 1000.